mdavids/rfc/content/draft-davids-forsalereg-16.md

 The TXT RR type [@!RFC1035] created for this purpose **MUST** follow the formal definition of (#conventions).
-Its content **MAY** contain a pointer, such as a Uniform Resource Identifier (URI) [@!RFC3986], or another string, allowing interested parties to obtain information or contact the domain name holder for further negotiations.
+Its content **MAY** contain a pointer, such as a Uniform Resource Identifier (URI) [@!RFC3986], an Internationalized Resource Identifier (IRI) [@!RFC3987] or another string, allowing interested parties to obtain information or contact the domain name holder for further negotiations.

 With due caution, such information can also be incorporated into automated availability services.
 When checking a domain name for availability, the service may indicate whether it is for sale and provide a pointer to the seller's information.